snapshot-labs/snapshot/src/plugins/projectGalaxy/README.md

-# Project Galaxy Plugin
+# Galxe Plugin

 Created time: July 21, 2022 5:51 PM

-The **Project Galaxy Plugin is designed for Snapshot.org.
+The **Galxe Plugin is designed for Snapshot.org.
 This will incentive communities to participate in the proposal vote by rewarding them with OATs (On-Chain Achievement Tokens).
 Space Admin can add this plugin into your space.
-After users vote, they can claim an OAT directly from the Project Galaxy Plugin section on the proposal page.**
+After users vote, they can claim an OAT directly from the Galxe Plugin section on the proposal page.**

 ### 1. Preparation